Bay station

 Bay is a subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 It is located in the heart of the Yorkville district just north of Bloor Street West on the west side of Bay Street.

 The Toronto Transit Commission (TTC) operates its lost articles office at this station, where forgotten objects on the city's buses and trains are held until reclaimed or sold by auction.
-Wi-Fi service is available at this station.

 History

 Bay station opened in 1966 as part of the original segment of the Bloor–Danforth line, from in the west to in the east.
 Early plans of the line, and even some published maps, named this station "Yorkville"; the platform signs read "BAY" in large type, with a smaller "YORKVILLE" caption underneath.
 Work commenced in August 2019 to make Bay station wheelchair accessible; this work was completed on December 30, 2020.